 Social Media is one of the best methods for promoting your events and attracting your target audience.
 75% of donors get news about their favorite organizations from social media and 25% say that social media inspires them most often to donate.

-Add social media buttons to your website to let your visitors instantly share information to Facebook, Linkedin or Twitter.
+Add social media buttons to your website to let your visitors instantly share information with Facebook, Linkedin, or Twitter.

 As people may come from different parts of the world and different time zones, make your service available 24/7 by adding a chatbot to your website that will be able to answer all routine questions and provide help with payments.